Asia-Europe Meeting (ASEM)

 What is ASEM?

-The Asia-Europe Meeting (ASEM) is a process of dialogue and cooperation involving 16 Asian countries and the ASEAN Secretariat along with the 27 European Union (EU) member states and the European Commission (EC).
+The Asia-Europe Meeting (ASEM) is a process of dialogue and cooperation involving 21 Asian countries and the ASEAN Secretariat along with the European Union and its 27 member states, plus Norway, Switzerland and the United Kingdom.
 ASEM links Asia and Europe by facilitating discussion on political, economic and cultural relations.

-ASEM was conceived by Singapore and France in 1994 and the first Summit meeting was held in Bangkok in March 1996.
+ASEM was conceived by Singapore and France in 1994.
+The first Summit was held in Bangkok in March 1996.
 The process was created to connect Asia and Europe and help raise awareness between the two regions, coordinate multilateral policies where possible, generate initiatives, open up opportunities for trade and investment and promote the development of civil society networks.
 Information on ASEM activities can be obtained from the ASEM website.

-Initially consisting of the 15 EU member states, 10 ASEAN member states, plus China, Japan, Korea, and the European Commission, ASEM was first enlarged at its Fifth Summit in 2004, where both new European and ASEAN member states became part of the process.
-The subsequent round of ASEM enlargement in 2007 brought in India, Pakistan, Mongolia, Romania, Bulgaria and the ASEAN Secretariat, increasing the grouping to a total of 45 partners.
+Initially consisting of the then 15 EU member states, 10 ASEAN member states, plus China, Japan, Korea, and the European Commission, ASEM has gradually broadened its membership and today includes a total of 53 partners.

 Australia and ASEM